Audubon Photography Awards Frequently Asked Questions

 Who is eligible to enter the Audubon Photography Awards?

-All residents of the 50 U.S. states, the District of Columbia, and Canada (except Quebec) are eligible to enter.
+All residents of the 50 U.S. states, the District of Columbia, and Canada (except Quebec) are eligible to enter the 2025 Audubon Photography Awards contest for entrants from the United States and Canada.
 Entrants must be at least 13 years old as of the date of the entry’s submission.
-Youth entrants must have the permission of a parent or legal guardian to be eligible, and to grant it the parent or guardian must complete the first page of the entry platform on their behalf.
+Youth entrants must have the permission of a parent or legal guardian to be eligible.
+To grant permission, the parent or guardian must complete the first page of the entry platform on the youth entrant’s behalf.

 Why are there residential restrictions on who can enter the contest?